 Possible risks of implants include the wound not healing or reopening, fluid collection under the skin, infection, and implant revision.

-The goal for both surgeries is to give your rear the look and shape that you desire.
+For Brazilian butt lift procedures and a butt implant procedure, the goal is to give your rear the look and shape that you desire.
 Butt implants give you more size and shape than a butt lift.
 The implants are made from solid silicone, and they cannot break or leach into the body.
-Also, implants are a more invasive surgery with bigger incisions and a longer recovery time.
+Also, butt implants are a more invasive surgery with bigger incisions and a longer recovery time.

-On the other hand, a Brazilian butt lift offers you a natural way to increase shape and volume and benefit from liposuction in other problem areas.
+On the other hand, a Brazilian butt lift offers you a natural way through a fat transfer to increase shape and volume and benefit from liposuction in other problem areas.
 The butt lift is not as invasive and has smaller incisions, and you’ll have a faster recovery.
-But some fat can be reabsorbed into the body over time, so there’s a chance you could need revision surgery.
+But some of the excess fat can be reabsorbed into the body over time, so there’s a chance you could need revision surgery.
+When it comes to BBL vs implants, the choice ultimately depends on the patient’s goals.

 Choosing a Plastic Surgeon

-When you talk to potential plastic surgeons, ask them how many of each procedure they’ve done.
+When you talk to potential plastic surgeons in Dallas, ask them how many of each plastic surgery they’ve done.
 Also, be sure to check their before and after pictures of previous patients on their website.

 - Buttock Enhancement Procedures. (n.d.).
 Accessed at https://www.plasticsurgery.org/cosmetic-procedures/buttock-enhancement/procedure